matiasvergaras/final-reality-matiasvergaras/README.md

 ---

 # Semestral Project: Final Reality

-# CC3002 - Design and Programming Methodologies
+Course: *CC3002 - Design and Programming Methodologies*

 Section: 2

 Student: Matías Vergara Silva

 Github: matiasvergaras

 Lecture teacher: Mrs. Nancy Hitschfield

-Assistant teacher: Ignacio Slater M.
+Assistant teachers: Ignacio Slater M. & Matías Ramírez

-Review assistant: Kevin Pinochet Hérnandez
+Review assistant: Kevin Pinochet Hérnandez (?) (apparently GitHub says that)

 ** We will be writing updates of the work done in each pull request here, in '' Latest first '' format.
 Execution instructions will be added at the end of each task, once the program is fully developed and functional.**